Documentation Index

 Environments

 Each flag is independently configured per environment.
-The same flag key can have different settings in development, staging, and production — different rollout percentages, different default values, different targeting rules.
+The same flag key can have different rollout percentages, default values, and targeting rules indevelopment, staging, and production.

 Enabled / disabled